onfido/onfido-sdk-ui/README.md

 ### 3. Generating an SDK token

-For security reasons, instead of using the API token directly in you client-side code, you will need to generate and include a short-lived
-JSON Web Tokens ([JWTs](https://jwt.io/)) every time you initialise the SDK.
+For security reasons, instead of using the API token directly in you client-side code, you will need to generate and include a short-lived JSON Web Token ([JWT](https://jwt.io/)) every time you initialise the SDK.
 The easiest way to generate an SDK Token is via the [SDK Token endpoint](https://documentation.onfido.com/#sdk-tokens) in the Onfido API:

 ```shell
 $ curl https://api.onfido.com/v2/sdk_token?referrer=YOUR_WEBPAGE_URL&applicant_id=YOUR_APPLICANT_ID \